Izabela Leszczyna

-Izabela Dorota Leszczyna (born September 3, 1962 in Częstochowa) is a Polish politician, teacher, local official, Member of the Polish Parliament (since 2007).
+Izabela Dorota Leszczyna (born 3 September 1962) is a Polish politician, teacher, who served as Minister of Health from December 2023 to July 2025.
+She is also a Member of the Sejm since 2007.

 Biography

-Leszczyna graduated on Polish philology at the Jagiellonian University in Kraków.
-In 2006 she was elected to Częstochowa City Council from the Civic Platform.
+Leszczyna graduated in Polish philology at the Jagiellonian University in Kraków.
+In 2006, she was elected to Częstochowa City Council from the Civic Platform.
 Leszczyna was elected from the Civic Platform to the Sejm in: 2007, 2011, 2015 and 2019.

 In 2010, in the elections for the office of President of Częstochowa, she obtained the second result (21.99%).
 In the second round of elections, she obtained 29.11% of votes and was defeated by Krzysztof Matyjaszczyk.

+On December 13, 2023, she was appointed as the Minister of Health in Donald Tusk's third cabinet.

+On July 24, 2025, she was removed from her post as Minister of Health as a result of a cabinet reshuffle by Donald Tusk.